OzNetNerd/FlexApp2/README.md

+'edit' user actually looks like it goes to the 'create' backend I want to be able to edit individual fields without having to edit whole form (pencil icon) create form compeltely broken linked contacts do not show email address in brackets add 'associates' field to map friendships/contacts outside of the business - they should be stored as regular 'contacts' too and draw 6 degree of separation diagrams to/from them between businesses and internal employees

 forecast Q
 user profile
 update feed/notificaiton box for each notable change

+edit history in admin view

 synergy grpahs, node sizes, etc - varying lebel of detailed graphs of fliterable and group by graps